Want More Clients? You know, the ones that pay *well*?

 We settled on Spain, because I’d been learning Spanish for a while and I wanted to improve that.
 Plus, it’s warm, the food is good, the people are nice, and it’s relatively cheap to live there.

-The boyfriend started looking for jobs.
+The ex started looking for jobs.
 Within a few days of us having that conversation, he’d applied for about five or so jobs.

 Cue me panicking like a badman.